The Deadly Legacy of Libby, Montana

 The high price of low standards

-In modern times, vermiculite manufacturing is often more strictly regulated, with the product having to be screened for asbestos prior to being released for industrial or private purchase and usage.
+In modern times, vermiculite manufacturing is often more strictly regulated, with the product having to be screened for asbestos prior to being released for industrial or private usage and purchase.
 However, during the time that the W.R.
-Grace mine was operating, such measures were not taken, meaning that tons of tainted vermiculite was mined, manufactured, shipped and sold during those 27 years of operation.
+Grace mine was operating, such measures were not taken, meaning during those 27 years of operation tons of tainted vermiculite was mined, manufactured, shipped and sold during.
 Vermiculite itself was once thought of as being carcinogenic until it was discovered that vermiculite deposits and asbestos deposits tended to sit atop one another in the earth’s crust.

 Now, scientists believe it is not the vermiculite that posed a danger after all, but the asbestos that was alongside it and thus, silently contaminating it.
-If a screening process for foreign or unwanted substance such as asbestos had been in place in vermiculite processing plants in the 1960s and beyond, perhaps hundreds of unnecessary deaths could have been prevented.
+Hundreds of unnecessary deaths could possibly have been prevented if a screening process for foreign or unwanted substance such as asbestos had been in place in vermiculite processing plants in the 1960s and beyond.

 The dangers persist even now

 Even today, living in Libby, Montana or any other place with a similarly dark legacy of asbestos contamination has its risks.
-With the asbestos lying just beneath the soil, erosion by elements such as wind or rain could bring the hazard—now supposed remediated—right back up to the surface, and right back into the air and water in the region.
+With the asbestos lying just beneath the soil, erosion by elements such as wind or rain could bring the hazard—now supposed remediated—right back up to the surface, and right back into the water and air in the region.

 Asbestos leaves its mark on the humans who handled it in the form of malignant mesothelioma, which has an extremely long latency period, meaning it may not be diagnosed until several decades after a person was exposed to it.
 That means people who were babies during the time the mine was open for business may now be receiving a mesothelioma diagnosis—during a time that is supposed to be the prime of their lives.